aisyahrostam/SoftwareQualityCA/CodingStandards.md

 3. Minimising Complexity
 When a code is complicated, it is more likely to fall victim to bugs.
 Coding standards assit in the construction of less complicated software programs, which reduces bugs.

+SAP, offer coding standard recommendations online for their customers to follow.
+These guidelines are in place to guarantee that developers follow a set of establihed guidelines when performing anything.
+With SAP Commerce Cloud, the code can be structured in a variety of different ways, however if there are no guidelines in place, it will make managing the code a lot harder, and this can effect the process of trying to recruit new progrommers on the team.
+But by setting these guidelines at the start of the project and ensuring that they are understood by all and followed, this will lean towards reducing coding errors.
+SAP offer advice on naming conventions, they follow CamelCase scheme.
+Class names must begin with a captial letter and each word that follows must also be a capital, method names must begin with a small letter followed by upper for the next word, this is the same for the varible names.
+Classes should end with "Service' or "Facade", which helps determine the type of class.
+There should be comments throughout the code explaining what methods are doing and what is their purpose.
+As you can see, coding standards are very important for every company big or small, and using these coding standards can help with a companies overall performance.

 #How can you following coding standards?